Communicating with dogs requires more than words

 Why is your retriever not listening or ignoring you?

 Is your retriever a puppy or very young dog?
-Puppies are often the biggest offenders, but they have an excuse.
+Puppies are often the biggest offenders when it comes to not listening, but they have an excuse.
 All dog’s need to be trained to understand what behavior is acceptable and what is not.
 If your puppy has not been trained, your frustration is misplaced.
 The good news is young dogs learn quickly, so start training them right away.

 Lack of training

 It is amazing to me that some people think dogs automatically understand what is good behavior and bad behavior.
 This simply is not true.
-Dogs are not humans.
-They do not reason as humans do and they are not mind readers.
+As much as we might want to think dogs are just like humans with fur, they are not.
+They do not have a human mind and are unable to reason and they are not mind readers.
 You must train your retriever by showing him or her what is acceptable and what is not through praise and discipline.
-Then you must enforce it.
+Then you must consistently enforce it.

 Some dogs have been trained on obedience and still don’t listen.
 This often happens when a retriever is distracted or excited.
 At these times, all previous training can seemingly go out the window.
 But it doesn’t have to if you train for these types of situations.